PRODUCTS

 Abstract

 Air filters serve as the "first line of defense" for indoor air quality, precision equipment protection, and personnel health.
-But professional terms like G4, F7, H13, U15, and international standards such as EN 779, ASHRAE, and ISO 16890 can be overwhelming.
+However, professional terms like G4, F7, H13, U15, and international standards such as EN 779, ASHRAE, and ISO 16890 can be overwhelming.
 This article systematically explains air filter efficiency grading—from the most basic G4 coarse filters to the highest-grade ULPA ultra-high efficiency filters.
 Through comparison tables, application scenario analysis, and selection guides, it helps you quickly understand the core value of different filter grades, enabling you to choose the optimal filtration solution for your project or equipment.

 1. Why Do We Need Filter Grading?